Support The Park » Order the James River Park Coffee Table Book

-This year, Richmond area residents and visitors have relied on the James River Park System, more than ever, for much needed recreation and respite from virtual education and work and the social isolation associated with the global pandemic.
-By year’s end the Park will have welcomed around 2 million visitors– more than ever before– to this “wilderness in the heart of the city.”
+This year, Richmond area residents and visitors have relied on the James River Park System more than ever for much needed recreation and respite from virtual education, working from home, and the social isolation associated with the global pandemic.
+By year’s end 2020, the Park welcomed more than 2 million visitors– more than ever before– to this “wilderness in the heart of the city.”
+Those numbers are set to increase again by the end of 2021.

-Bill Draper, runner, photographer and park enthusiast has put together a spectacular 87-page compendium of 189 full color images of the trails, wildlife and vistas we love.
-This new hard cover book is available to order now for delivery after December 18th.
+Bill Draper, runner, photographer and park enthusiast has put together a spectacular 87-page compendium of 189 full color images of the trails, wildlife, and vistas we love.
+This new hardcover book is available to order now.
 ALL of the proceeds will be donated to Friends of the James River park for the purpose of conserving, protecting, expanding and enhancing this beloved 600-acre park.

-As we close 2020, we hope that you will consider purchasing this special, limited edition for yourself or a loved one as a memento of something we can all agree on; a reminder of what brings us together; and in support of this treasure that is free and accessible for the physical and mental well- being of us all.
+We hope that you will consider purchasing this special limited edition for yourself or a loved one as a gift this holiday season, a memento of something we can all agree on; a reminder of this treasure that is free and accessible for the physical and mental well-being of us all.
 We hope that you will support the James River Park System by purchasing this book below.
 Donations to FOJRP of $100 or more include books and additional membership benefits listed HERE.
-For more information, contact [email protected]
+For more information, contact [email protected].

 About the Photographer: